A Budget Friendly Playhouse Makeover For Your An Easy DIY Project This Weekend

 When my oldest son was about 2 years old, we decided that he needed an outdoor playhouse.
-I researched the best (& most affordable) playset, and finally came up with one that seemed to work for our little guy, so we got it!
+I researched the best (& most affordable) playset and finally came up with one that seemed to work for our little guy, so we got it!
+It was the perfect activity to run out energy during the summer.

 This post contains affiliate links, which means we earn a commission if you make a purchase.
 For more information, please read our disclosure here.

-We decided to get our boys a larger play-set that would fit them as they grew, and at first I really wanted to just get rid of our old playhouse!
+We decided to get our boys a larger playset that would fit them as they grew, and at first, I wanted to just get rid of our old playhouse!
 But soon, we found out that we would have a baby girl!

 Playhouse Makeover

 I sat on this idea for quite a while!
 I knew that my husband didn’t want to put any time or money into this playhouse, so I waited.
 And then one day, I just went for it!
-I took a trip to Lowe’s and came back with paint, wood & some sand paper, and I got started!
+I took a trip to Lowe’s and came back with paint, wood, and some sandpaper, and I got started!

-*Note- You may notice that our playhouse has an opening in the front where the slide used to be!
+*Note: You may notice that our playhouse has an opening in the front where the slide used to be!
 Our slide had a cut in the plastic that could have hurt our kids as they used it, so my husband removed it.
-He also removed the swings because we have swing on our newer playset.
-If you are needing a new slide for your playhouse, you can purchase a new slide for about $100-$200.
+He also removed the swings because we have swings on our newer playset.
+If you need a new slide for your playhouse, you can purchase a new slide for about $100-$200.

-• Paint- be sure you get an outdoor paint that will hold up in the weather!
-I choose 2 different colors, white & a pale blue-green.
-I needed every bit of a gallon (and could have used more) of the white, and a quart of the blue-green, but could have used more with that also!
+• Paint- Be sure you get outdoor paint that will hold up in the weather!
+I chose 2 different colors, white & a pale blue-green.
+I needed every bit of a gallon (and could have used more) of the white and a quart of the blue-green but could have used more with that also!

-• Paintbrushed & Paint Roller- Be sure you have larger brushes to cover more area, & a paint roller was a total lifesaver!
+• Paintbrush & Paint Roller- Be sure you have larger brushes to cover more area, & a paint roller was a total lifesaver!

 • Wood- I purchased a piece of wood about 6 inches wide and 6 feet long (1/4 inch thick).
 Then, I sweet-talked my husband into making several window boxes!